Manhattan West 9th Avenue Overbuild

 Our Role

-A specialized Launching Gantry and hauler/straddle carrier, being unloaded, assembled, and erected by our Metropolitan Walters team, is being used to install a 120,000-square-foot platform that will create the foundation of the development.
-With the Launching Gantry in place, our team will unload 16 pre-cast segmental concrete box girders, each weighing over 2,100 tons, spanning 240 feet.
+A specialized Launching Gantry and hauler/straddle carrier, unloaded, assembled, and erected by our Metropolitan Walters team, was used to install a 120,000-square-foot platform that created the foundation of the development.
+With the Launching Gantry in place, our team unloaded 16 pre-cast segmental concrete box girders, each weighing over 2,100 tons, spanning 240 feet.

-The end result will create a bridge that will span the train tracks bordered by 31st Street, 9th Avenue, 33rd street and Dyer Avenue in New York City.
+The end result has created a bridge that spans the train tracks bordered by 31st Street, 9th Avenue, 33rd street and Dyer Avenue in New York City.

 Overcoming Challenges

-Given that the project is happening over top of live train tracks, a great deal of coordination is required to schedule construction around train schedules.
-Safety is key in this project as there is live traffic underneath and adjacent to the site.
-The shear scale of the project and working within a confined space makes the logistics of the project challenging as well.
+Given that the project took place over the top of live train tracks, a great deal of coordination was required to schedule construction around train schedules.
+Safety was key in this project as there was live traffic underneath and adjacent to the site.
+The sheer scale of the project and working within a confined space also made the logistics of the project challenging.

 Engineers

-This project is a true engineering feat.
-The logistical site construction and engineering required pushed us to blaze new trails.
+This project was a true engineering feat.
+The logistical site construction and engineering pushed us to blaze new trails.
 We had to consider many varying factors including positioning and using alternate jacking and hoisting methods.

 Location